Detecting changes in the mean of spatial random fields on a regular grid: A variance-based test

 \end{proof}

 Rewriting term~(\ref{eq-LyapunovCLTfull}) in Theorem~\ref{th-LyapunovCLTfull} leads us to

-The convergence of the first term of the difference to a standard normal distribution holds with a combination of Theorem~\ref{th-LyapunovCLT-withoutCentering}, Lemma~\ref{lemm-4thM} and Slutzky's lemma.
-With Proposition~\ref{prop-expMeanconvergence} and a second application of Slutzky's lemma, Theorem~\ref{th-LyapunovCLTfull} is proven. \begin{remark} Note that we included a "$+1$" in~(\ref{eq-LyapunovCLTfull}) as a counteraction of the effect of $\bar{X}^2$ on the mean of the entire test statistic.
+The convergence of the first term of the difference to a standard normal distribution {was proven in Proposition~\ref{prop-estimateVariance}}.
+With Proposition~\ref{prop-expMeanconvergence} and a second application of Slutzky's lemma, Theorem~\ref{th-LyapunovCLTfull} is proven. \begin{remark} Note that we included a "$+1$" in~(\ref{eq-LyapunovCLTfull}) as a {correction for} the effect of { estimating} $\bar{X}^2$.
 This is negligible for the asymptotic result.
 However, since $b_n$ and $b_m$ tend to be rather small even in moderate sample sizes, simulations have shown that its inclusion is beneficial to the power of the test. \end{remark}